Dying Without a Will in Connecticut

 When a Connecticut resident dies without a last will and testament, the intestacy succession laws found in the Connecticut Statutes will dictate who inherits the deceased person's probate estate.
 Below is a summary of the Connecticut intestacy laws in various situations.

 During probate, beneficiaries must prove to a judge that the division of property is honest and fair.
 Any assets controlled by the decedent at their death—plus the bills or debts they owed—are part of the probate process.
 Debt is subtracted from the value of assets.
 Then the remaining balance is separated according to Connecticut law.
-On average, probate costs about $1500—for estates under one million dollars.
-Also, you can spend up to two years to complete the entire process.

 When the Deceased Is Survived